Rigby Park: Racing

 Rigby Park opened in 1893.
 The track was one of the fastest in the country and management invested a large sum in purses to attract the top horses, however attendance was not strong.
-In 1895 track management convinced the New England Agricultural Society to hold the New England Fair at Rigby.
-In 1896 saw increased attendance due to new streetcar lines from Portland to the track and manager Horace Frank Farnham's work to improve spectator experience, which included hiring a band to perform during breaks and providing free admission to women.
+In 1895, track management convinced the New England Agricultural Society to hold the New England Fair at Rigby.
+1896 saw increased attendance due to new streetcar lines from Portland to the track and manager Horace Frank Farnham's work to improve spectator experience, which included hiring a band to perform during breaks and providing free admission to women.
 On August 21, 1896, Joe Patchen set a world record by running a mile in 2:03.0.
 In 1898, Rigby Park was added to the Grand Circuit schedule.

 Demise

 Rigby's 1897 meets were poorly attended and that year's New England Fair did not reach its expected profit.
 On November 28, 1897, Farnham retired as manager of Rigby Park and the New England Fair.
 He was succeeded by Alonzo Libby.
 Unlike Farnham, who had complete control over the Mile Track Association, Libby ceded some responsibility to the executive committee and the track superintendent.

 In February 1898, The Boston Globe described Rigby as a good track that had "been about as poorly managed as any in the country" due to a history of inexperienced managers and the lack of a general supervisor.
 The July 1898 meet was called off due to a lack of entries and the September Grand Circuit meet was so poorly attended that The Boston Globe described it as "the lightest in the history of the circuit" and added that Portland should be removed from the schedule because of it.
 In January 1899 it was reported that Rigby management had yet to pay the premiums awarded at the New England Fair four months prior.
 The New England Agricultural Society elected not to hold a New England Fair in 1899.
 The 1899 racing meet was particularly disastrous and as a result the track's major financial backers, W. F. Milliken and George Burnham, pulled their support.